fxlin/p2-concurrency/2a-exercises.md

 *   one that protects the add by a spin-lock, enabled by a new **--sync=s** option.
 You will have to implement your own spin-lock operation.
 *   one that performs the add using compare-and-swap (CAS) primitives to ensure atomic updates to the shared counter, enabled by a new **\--sync=c** option.
 Note the name: compare-and-swap is the same as compare-and-exchange.

-The provided code already can parse these new options. :wink:
+The provided code can already parse these new options! :wink:

 Example output: